 They are an efficient type of intake vent if they are the right fit for your home.
 So, if you are thinking about using them, be sure to talk to your experienced home improvement contractor about the available options and how to have them properly installed with other roof components.

 These are a few of the most common types of roof vents.
-Making sure your roof has proper ventilation pays dividends down the road in protecting your home and extending the life of your roof.
+Making sure your roof has proper ventilation can help to avoid winter roofing problems and pays dividends down the road in protecting your home and extending the life of your roof.
 If you have any questions about your roof, give one of our experienced home improvement reps a call at (717) 399-4708.